korpling/graphANNIS/README.md

 ==========

 This is a prototype for a new backend implementation of the ANNIS linguistic search and visualization system (http://github.com/korpling/ANNIS/).

-It is part of my ongoing thesis and while there are test cases it is **highly experimental code**!
+It is part of my ongoing thesis and while there are test cases it is **highly experimental code and it is not ready to be used by end-users yet**!

-**Don't use this for real linguistic research!**

-There will be a technical report that describes how this prototype works.

 How to compile
 ---------------